How to Set and Achieve Goals that Stick

 However, you should not commit to going to the gym 3 times a week if that is not attainable with your busy schedule.
 Be critical of your goals.
-Set goals that you know you can achieve if you put yourself to task.
+Set goals that you know you can achieve if you put yourself to the task.

 The goals that you set have to be realistic.
 If you cannot afford a gym membership, joining the gym and going three times a week is not realistic.
 However, you can alter your goal to walking in your neighborhood three times a week, which is realistic for your current situation.

 It is important to set a time frame for your goal.
 If there is no time frame there is not a sense of urgency.
 For example, if you want to lose 20 pounds, set a time that you want to lose it by.
-This will help motivate you to lose the weight.
+This will help motivate you to lose weight.
 Setting an amount of weight to lose along with your goal of working out 3 times each week can be beneficial as you will have a time frame for losing weight and will also be more motivated to meet your goal of working out 3 times each week.

-Setting goals in life is extremely important and using the SMART method can help you on your way.
+Setting goals in life are extremely important and using the SMART method can help you on your way.
 If you need further motivation for reaching your goals, a wellness coach will be able to help you along the way.

 - Why Pickup Lines Don't Work (And What To Do Instead) - June 19, 2019